Learn About The Law

 Current as of January 01, 2024 | Updated by Findlaw Staff

-(a) All local regulations shall require that for all administrative, minor, and major development applications the approving authorities responsible for land development and subdivision review and approval shall address each of the general purposes stated in § 45-23-30 and make positive findings on the following standard provisions, as part of the proposed project's record prior to approval:
+(a) Except as set forth in this section, all local regulations shall require that for all administrative, minor, and major development applications the approving authorities responsible for land development and subdivision review and approval shall make positive findings on the following standard provisions, as part of the proposed project's record prior to approval:

 (1) The proposed development is consistent with the comprehensive community plan and/or has satisfactorily addressed the issues where there may be inconsistencies;

-(2) The proposed development is in compliance with the standards and provisions of the municipality's zoning ordinance;
+(2) The proposed development is in compliance with the standards and provisions of the municipality's zoning ordinance or has obtained relief from the same, or another provision of this chapter that exempts compliance with a specific provision or standard;

 (3) There will be no significant negative environmental impacts from the proposed development as shown on the final plan, with all required conditions for approval;